RuedigerVoigt/exoskeleton/documentation/testing-exoskeleton.md

 `pymysql` and `lxml` have shown me their worth in other projects which unfortunately are closed source.
 They could be replaced quite easily if ever necessary.

-The libraries `userprovided` and `bote` are new and have a small userbase.
+The libraries `userprovided` and `bote` are new and have a small user-base.
 Yet they are sister projects of `exoskeleton` and are jointly developed.
 The [userprovided library](https://github.com/RuedigerVoigt/userprovided "GitHub page for userprovided") contains most utility functions developed for exoskeleton and has 100% test coverage with unit tests.

 The database backend is fixed to MariaDB.
 It would be nice to support multiple backends, but doing so would require another layer of software.